The advice sheets below have the latest information on fair trading. If you need more advice call 01753 475111 (Regulatory Services option).

 The displayed fees list must include:

-Such businesses must be a member of a redress scheme for dealing with complaints in connection with that work.
-They must also display a statement that they are a member of a redress scheme and the name of it.
-For more information see Lettings Agents and Property Managers: Which Government Approved Redress Scheme do you Belong To?, which was produced by the Ministry of Housing, Communities and Local Government.
+For more information see Letting Agents and Property Managers: Which Government Approved Scheme do you Belong To?, which was produced by the Ministry of Housing, Communities and Local Government.

 This information is intended for guidance; only the courts can give an authoritative interpretation of the law.

 The guide's 'Key legislation' links may only show the original version of the legislation, although some amending legislation is linked to separately where it is directly related to the content of a guide.
 Information on amendments to UK legislation can be found on each link's 'More Resources' tab; amendments to EU legislation are usually incorporated into the text.